narottamroyal/viastitching/README.md

 ## Greetings

-Hope someone find my work useful or at least *inspiring* to create something else/better.
+I hope someone finds my work useful or at least provides *inspiration* to create something else/better.
-I would like to thank everyone has shared his knoledge of Python and KiCAD with me: Thanks!
+I would like to thank everyone who has shared their knowledge of Python and KiCad with me: Thanks!

 #